Lincoln Theatre (New Haven, Connecticut): Description and history

 The Lincoln Theatre is located on a densely built residential block on Lincoln Street, a short dead end off Trumbull Street, about three blocks north of the New Haven Green.
 It is a multipart construction, with a gable-roofed entry and auditorium at its north end, with rear sections devoted to the backstage and dressing room areas.
 A modern glass-and-stone addition extends to the left side of the original building.

 The theater was built in 1924, and was the only purpose built theater constructed in the state by one of a dozen or so Little Theatre Movement organizations in the state.
 It was in active use by that organization until 1935, mainly under the creative auspices of Jack Crawford, an English professor at Yale University.
 In 1935 it was taken over by the Federal Theater Project, a Works Progress Administration program supporting the creative arts, which ended in 1939.
 It was used for commercial theatrical productions until 1945, when it was converted into a film theater, showing foreign and art films.
-It closed in 1982.
+Robert Spodick owned Lincoln theatre at this time and other movie theatres in the New Haven area including the York Square Cinemas which had a large mural photograph of the Lincoln theatre in their auditorium.
+The Lincoln theatre closed in 1982.

 In 1986, the building was acquired by ACES Educational Center for the Arts, a local educational organization and public arts magnet school.
 It was used mainly for its events (private and occasionally public) until 2012, when it underwent a major rehabilitation and upgrade, which preserved elements of its Art Deco interior.